-Stockholders will be asked to elect four directors to serve until the Company's next Annual Meeting of Stockholders and until their successors are elected and qualified (or, in the case of Michael Michaelson and Michael Epstein, the consummation of the Merger, if earlier).
+Stockholders will also be asked to elect four directors to serve until the Company's next Annual Meeting of Stockholders and until their successors are elected and qualified (or, in the case of Michael Michaelson and Michael Epstein, the consummation of the Merger, if earlier).
 Michael Epstein, Lloyd Frank, Venerando J. Indelicato and Michael Michaelson are the Board's nominees for director.
+However, Messrs.
+Michaelson and Epstein, if elected, would cease to serve as directors upon consummation of the Merger.
 See "Proposal 4 -- Election of Directors."